raml-org/raml-tck-runner/README.md

 ## Generating report

-Following command will install all runners, run them, generate HTML report and open report in browser:
+Following command will install all runners, run them and generate HTML report:
 ```sh
 $ make
 ```

+Then you can open generated HTML report (`reports/html/index.html`) in your browser.

 ## Go
 Parsers tested: